ycexiao/scikit-package/doc/source/new-project-guide/level-1-tutorial.rst

 Overview
 ^^^^^^^^

-By the end of the tutorial, you will be able to reuse code within a file by creating a ``function``.
+By the end of the tutorial, you will be able to reuse code within a file by creating a function.
 This is the first step in reusing code in Python.
 You will learn how to create a function and call it multiple times within the same file.
-For Level 1 and 2, due to its simplicity, you don't need to install ``scikit-package``.

 Prerequisites
 ^^^^^^^^^^^^^

 We assume you have a basic understanding of executing a Python script in a command-line tool.
-We also assume that you have used the ``numpy`` Python library before.
+We also assume that you have used the ``numpy`` Python library.

 Folder structure